correctdev/fsdproject1/readme.md

 --- Copy above ---

-Once the view are created place newsreportingtool.py in your python environment then run python newsreportingtool in the terminal.
+Once the views are created, place newsreportingtool.py in your python environment then run python newsreportingtool in the terminal.
 To view an sample output refer to output.txt